TerjeNorderhaug/refugeni/README.md

-Clojurescript based reference SPA on Heroku using node express, bootstrap, reactjs/reagent and Kioo templates, demonstrating "isomorphic" clojurescript shared between frontend and backend.
+Clojurescript based reference SPA on Heroku using node express, bootstrap, reactjs/reagent and Kioo templates, demonstrating "isomorphic" clojurescript shared between frontend and backend and Figwheel hotloading code changes to both.

 Check it out at https://cljsnode.herokuapp.com